 After a late night thunderstorm, the next morning brought overcast skies, light rain and welcome relief from the soaring temperatures.
 A little drizzle never stopped us, so we took advantage of the cloud cover to tackle the dune climb for 360-views of Glen Lake, Lake Michigan, and the undulating landscape.

 After lunch and souvenir shopping in Glen Arbor, we hiked the short trail to Sleeping Bear Point for more beach combing and dune climbing.

 During our summer road trip, we spent seven nights camping in Michigan's rustic campgrounds.
 With a roomy rental van and drive-in sites, we didn't have to worry about space, weight or hauling gear very far.

-Check out REI for a comprehensive camping checklist, but here are some of our essential must-haves and favorite tent camping luxuries:
+While we're still working on our comprehensive camping checklist, check out some of our essential must-haves and favorite tent camping luxuries:

 Nicole's idea of a perfect vacation involves hiking, trail running, SUP and exploring secluded beaches with her husband and two daughters.
 She writes about travel, raising KÜHL kids and her obsession with outdoor apparel for KÜHL.